MediaGX: History

 The MediaGX was launched on February 20, 1997.
 Compaq would be using the chip in some of their computers such as the Presario 2000, which went on sale for $999.
 This was due to a partnership between Cyrix and Compaq.
 The MediaGX was first available in speeds of 120 and 133 MHz with pricing of $79 and $99.

 The 150 MHz version of the MedixGX was available by June of 1997.
 This version of the chip would be used in the Presario 2120.
 The 150 MHz chip would cost $99 each in bulk quantities with the 133 and 120 MHz costing $88 and $60.

+Specifications

 Virtual Subsystem Architecture

 Virtual Subsystem Architecture (VSA) emulates a presence of the real hardware VGA (XpressGRAPHICS) and Sound Blaster (XpressAUDIO).
 The access to the hardware resources traps via BIOS and emulates in the System Management Mode (SMM), enabling it to execute transparently to the operating system, drivers and applications.